GlynnSmith000/-Sentiments-of-Horror-A-Journey-Through-The-Shining/README.md

-# The Shining Sentiment Analysis Visualization
+# The Shinning Sentiment Analysis Visualization

-You can access the visualization by following this link: [The Shining Sentiment Analysis](https://the-shinning-sentiment-analysis.onrender.com).
+You can access the visualization by following this link: [The Shinning Sentiment Analysis](https://the-shinning-sentiment-analysis.onrender.com).

 ## Top Graph:
 The top graph displays the **average compound sentence score** for each of the 58 chapters.
 The **y-axis** represents the average compound score, while the **x-axis** shows the chapter numbers.